 - I’m mostly happy about having been able to canonically establish my personal identity.
 The domain name of this site did change from riceissa.com to the current issarice.com, and I’ve reorganized biographical pages a few times, but currently, I have an About page, a page for my online account names, and so forth.

 This site is my attempt to realize gwern’s idea of Long Content—i.e. the goal is to incrementally update the pages so as to produce useful, lasting content.1 It is also an open notebook of sorts.
-In particular, I strive to make all the source files used to produce this site human-readable (by writing pages in Pandoc markdown and storing them in plain text), version-controlled (with git), and freely-licensed (most pages are in the public domain according to CC02; the software used to make this site is all free software).
+In particular, I strive to make all the source files used to produce this site human-readable (by writing pages in Pandoc markdown and storing them in plain text), version-controlled (with git), and freely-licensed (all pages are at least CC-BY, with some in the public domain2; the software used to make this site is all free software).
 I also like to release early, release often3; I actually don’t deploy the site as often, but I try to commit to the git repository often—so my site is the result of many incremental updates4.

 Inspired by Vipul Naik, I am also experimenting with the tree structure of this site.
 In particular, I think many of gwern’s pages are too long, so I like to siphon off content to new pages once a section on a page matures enough, etc.

 The direct ancestor of this website is riceissa.github.com (which now redirects to riceissa.github.io after GitHub reorganized their domains), which has the same “static site flavor” to it, and which I used until I bought my own VPS and domain names (see “Colophon” below for details).